torvalds/linux/Documentation/driver-api/dmaengine/pxa_dma.rst

 tx2->complete() should be called.

 c) Channel running state
-A driver should be able to query if a channel is running or not.
-For the multimedia case, such as video capture, if a transfer is submitted and then a check of the DMA channel reports a "stopped channel", the transfer should not be issued until the next "start of frame interrupt", hence the need to know if a channel is in running or stopped state.
+A driver should be able to query if a channel is running or analt.
+For the multimedia case, such as video capture, if a transfer is submitted and then a check of the DMA channel reports a "stopped channel", the transfer should analt be issued until the next "start of frame interrupt", hence the need to kanalw if a channel is in running or stopped state.

 d) Bandwidth guarantee
-The PXA architecture has 4 levels of DMAs priorities : high, normal, low.
+The PXA architecture has 4 levels of DMAs priorities : high, analrmal, low.
-The high priorities get twice as much bandwidth as the normal, which get twice as much as the low priorities.
+The high priorities get twice as much bandwidth as the analrmal, which get twice as much as the low priorities.
 A driver should be able to request a priority, especially the real-time ones such as pxa_camera with (big) throughputs.